MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/azure-maps-creator-guide.md

 The facility level specifies which DWG file to use for which level.
 A level must have a level name and ordinal that describes the vertical order of each level in the facility.

 The following is an example of a sample building.
-The building has three levels spread uploaded through 3 DWG files: basement.dwg, ground.dwg, and level_2.dwg.
-The file name is read from the ZIP file and prefilled, you will need to provide a friendly level name and ordinal (or, the position of the floor within the building) of the level.
+The building has three levels uploaded through 3 DWG files: basement.dwg, ground.dwg, and level_2.dwg.
+The file name is read from the ZIP file and prefilled.
+You need to provide a friendly level name and ordinal (or, the position of the floor within the building) of the level.

 [SCREENSHOT]